- What is the Register for CTSP?

 - How long will the Registration process take?

-We expect most applications will take no longer than 20 working days to process.
+Once all the relevant documentation is received we expect most applications will take no longer than 20 working days to process.

 - Who do I contact for more information?